Underground-Ops/underground-nexus/README.md

 *Provide these links to an AI to use `kubectl` from the Cerbereus Manager's shell to build out a complete Harvester configuration that uses Rancher to allow virtual machines and containers to be managed together seemlessly at scale.*

-**To get started - enter the Underground Nexus Package Manager called Cerberus Manager by typing - after running the command below to access the Cerberus-Manager CLI shell test Kubernetes by typing `kubectl get nodes` from the Cerberus-Manager:**
+**To get started - enter the Underground Nexus Cerberus-Manager (package manager) CLI shell with this commmand:**
 `docker exec -it Cerberus-Manager bash`

+*After running the command above, test Kubernetes by typing `kubectl get nodes` from the Cerberus-Manager shell.*